Distance selling pharmacies

 A DSP returns a prescription to the patient saying that because it orders a Controlled Drug, the pharmacy will not be able to dispense it.
 In this case, the pharmacy is in breach of the Terms of Service which requires all pharmacies to dispense any drug that is ordered, ‘with reasonable promptness’.
 NHS England could issue a breach notice, could order a withholding of remuneration, and could in some circumstances remove the pharmacy from the pharmaceutical list.

 A DSP receives a prescription and dispenses it the next day, sending it via post with a consent form and explanatory leaflet about the New Medicine Service (NMS), inviting the patient to contact the pharmacy.
-The patient lives locally and so makes arrangements to visit the pharmacy, to complete the NMS.
-The pharmacy would need to be very careful not to provide or offer to provide any of the Essential services whilst the patient is at the pharmacy.
-The patient brings some unwanted medicine back to the pharmacy at the same time as attending for the NMS consultation.
-The pharmacy is therefore in a dilemma, as accepting the waste at the pharmacy would breach the conditions.
+The patient lives locally and so visits the pharmacy, to complete the NMS.
+The pharmacy would not be able to provide the NMS to the patient at the pharmacy and would need to arrange with the patient to provide the service remotely.
+When the patient visits the pharmacy they also bring some unwanted medicine back to the pharmacy The pharmacy could not accept the waste, as accepting the waste at the pharmacy would breach the conditions.

 The pharmacy’s procedures and SOPs must allow for the uninterrupted provision of Essential services during the opening hours of the pharmacy to anyone in England who requests the service.
-NHS England could ask for sight of the SOPs, during the application process, to ensure that adequate arrangements have been made to satisfy this condition.
+NHS England could ask for sight of the SOPs to ensure that adequate arrangements have been made to satisfy this condition.

 A DSP provides NHS England with an SOP detailing how the pharmacy will receive prescriptions from a drop box in the local GP’s practice, and will have an advice hotline which will operate between 5-6pm during the week.
-NHS England refuses the application on the grounds that only patients who are local to the GP practice will be able to send prescriptions, and the advice hotline (and so the Dispensing, Signposting and Support for Self Care Essential services) will only operate for a proportion of the pharmacy’s core hours.
+This would be a breach of the conditions on the grounds that only patients who are local to the GP practice will be able to send prescriptions, and the advice hotline will only operate for a proportion of the pharmacy’s core hours.

 Nothing in any written or oral communication such as a practice leaflet or any publicity can suggest, either expressly or impliedly, that services will only be available to persons in particular areas of England, or only particular categories of patients will (or will not) be provided for.